 Baked Ham Ingredients

-This recipe starts with a homemade glaze that is a mixture of butter, brown sugar, orange juice and spices, all simmered together.
-Pour half the glaze over your ham, then cover the ham with foil.
-Bake the ham until it’s completely warmed through.
+This baked ham recipe starts with a homemade glaze.
+Place butter, brown sugar, orange juice, orange zest and spices in a pan and simmer them together.
+Place your ham in a roasting pan.
+Pour half the glaze over your ham, then cover it with foil.
+Bake the ham until it warms through.
 Remove the foil, then brush the rest of the glaze over the ham.
-Increase the oven temperature, then bake the ham uncovered until it has caramelized.
-Slice and serve immediately.
+Increase the oven temperature, then bake the ham uncovered until it has caramelized and a meat thermometer shows that it has reached an internal temperature of 145 degrees F. Slice and serve immediately.

-- While this ham pairs well with traditional holiday side dishes, I also like to offer something a little lighter such as a fresh fennel salad.
+- This ham pairs well with traditional Christmas recipes like mashed red potatoes, candied yams, broccoli casserole and creamed spinach.
+However, sometimes I like to offer something a little lighter such as a fresh fennel salad, Christmas salad or pomegranate brussels sprouts.

 Recipe FAQs